sohumgala/Team-2132-Harvest4Us/README.md

 ### **Features**
 * Marketplace shows produce details from the backend
-* Marketplace UI redesign for produce cards(now includes photos of produce)
+* Marketplace UI redesign for produce cards (now includes photos of produce)
 * Cart button allows users to view items in their cart

 ### **Bug Fixes**
 * Farm button doesn’t crash app and takes users to the farm page now

 ### **Known Issues**
-* Spacing issues on the market place page
+* Spacing issues on the marketplace page

 ## Version 0.2.0